openplans/openblock-old/docs/install/custom.rst

 instructions, then the database creation command would simply be::

     $ sudo -u postgres createdb -U openblock --template template_postgis openblock_myblock

+If you have a different postgresql setup, for example you're using a different user than ``openblock``, just change the -U option accordingly.

 Now initialize your database tables::